Materia-Journal/Materia_issue5/content/essay_frame.md

 Phillips, Adam.
 Introduction to Marion Milner, *The Hands of the Living God*, xviii–xxxv*.* 1969.
 New York: Routledge, 2011.

-Phillips, Adam. *Attention Seeking.* London: Penguin Random House, 2019.
+———. *Attention Seeking.* London: Penguin Random House, 2019.

 Piles, Roger de. *The Principles of Painting*. *Translated “by a painter.”* London: J. Osborn, 1743.